 Disparity between Azure MFA and Azure AD SSPR exists even with combined registration.
 Alternate email and security questions including custom questions are supported in Azure AD SSPR but not in Azure MFA.
 This disparity can increase the chance of authentication failure, creating a negative user experience.

-Specops uReset supports updating locally cached credentials.
-This is an important and common use case for the majority of our customers, as end-users are increasingly mobile or remote due to digitalization.
+Specops uReset supports updating locally cached credentials, with or without a connection to the domain controller.
+This is an important and common use case for the majority of our customers, as end-users are increasingly working full-time or part-time remote.

 Lacks a dedicated service desk interface

-The primary objective of a self-service password reset solution is to deflect password reset calls from the service desk.
-However, due to conditioning or a solution’s inability to update cached credentials, some users will continue to call the service desk.
-Azure AD SSPR does not offer a dedicated service desk interface to facilitate password resets, changes, or account unlocks.
+Yes, the point of a self-service password reset solution is to deflect password reset calls from the service desk.
+However, due to conditioning or due to the solution’s inability to update cached credentials, some users will continue to call the help desk.
+Azure AD Self-Service Password Reset does not offer a dedicated service desk interface to facilitate password resets, changes or account unlocks.

-Half of all data breaches involve a malicious or criminal attack with social engineering making up a large percentage of these.
-The IT service desk is a prime social engineering target, so user verification is imperative.
-Specops uReset’s service desk component enables service desk staff to verify users with the authentication factors they’ve enrolled with before proceeding to reset or change their passwords.
+Half of all data breaches involve a malicious or criminal attack with social engineering making up a large percentage of these (Ponemon, 2019).
+The IT service desk is a prime target for social engineering, so user verification is imperative.
+Specops offers a companion product to uReset, Secure Service Desk, which enables service desk staff to verify user’s identities utilizing the authentication factors they’ve enrolled with before proceeding to reset or change their passwords.

 About Specops uReset